outdreamer/build-a-cure-1/docs/reference/vdj_recombination.md

 				- how much & what types of difference are tolerated from the starting structure to the final protein structure of the antibody antigen-binding or t-cell receptor regions?

+				- what role do amino acid residues play in the functionality (other than recognition) & are they causative of side effects

+				- is there a way to automate testing of combinations of these bounded sub-systems in the bio-system (on a place that is accessible like the skin or not used like the appendix)

+				- is local cellular application of this process the right implementation (does it produce useful or harmful variance, given variance injection points)

+				- is there another process that can replace the antigen-tagging solution produced by antibodies, such as adjacent systemic attribute collisions producing local contexts that invalidate pathogens of various types
+					- aligning molecular motion to create pathways large enough for light to pass through, organizing pathogens to be in its path, applied to subsets of pathogens at a time
+					- altering DNA to create output attributes that invalidate pathogen cell structures

 		- process order
 			- should tests be applied after potential output is created or earlier in the creation process